Dhruvesh48/memory-game/README.md

 - I want to play a relaxing game.
 - I want to see the images and can interact.
-- I want to be able tell if I got correct answer or not.
+- I want to be able tell if I got correct or incorrect answer.
 - I want to be able to reset the game.

 #### Returning Visitor Goals

-- I want to play a relxing game.
+- I want to play a relaxing game.
 - I want to be able to play the game again.

 #### Frequent Visitor Goals

-- I want to see differet possibilities of out come everytime.
+- I want to see different possibilities of outcome everytime.

 ---